 You may use either COBOL or PL/I to parse the contents of your repository.
+The parser translates record layouts from the source input and creates them in the repository.
 To do so, you must first configure the parser as follows: